-A of the book discussed the differences between the U.S. and Latin American editions:
+A New York Times review of the book discussed the differences between the U.S. and Latin American editions:

 Now, in a new Spanish-language edition intended for a growing Hispanic population, ”Our Bodies, Ourselves” is emphasizing mutual help over self-help and a woman’s need to take care of herself so she can better care for others.
 Religion is acknowledged for the first time and even the book’s new title, ”Nuestros Cuerpos, Nuestras Vidas” — or, ”Our Bodies, Our Lives” — was recast to reflect interdependence instead of individualism.

 Note: In 1977, My collaborated with Leonor Taboada and Raquel Scherr Salgado to produce the first Spanish translation, “Nuestros Cuerpos, Nuestras Vidas.”
 Foundation grants enabled My to self-publish about 50,000 copies that were distributed throughout the United States and Latin America.
 This early translation is not connected to the 2000 adaption project described here.

 Print copies can be ordered from the publisher, Seven Stories Press, which sells the book on its website.